 Charlotte is the most populous city in North Carolina and is known for attractions such as The NASCAR Hall of Fame and the Charlotte Hornets.
 Plus, it is the transportation hub for the Charlotte Metro Area, which includes North and South Carolina.
-There’s a lot to discover in Charlotte, so it’s no surprise that there is not a shortage of personal injury cases.
-From car accidents to slip and falls and motorcycle accidents, most Charlotteans have experienced an accident at some point in their lives.
+There’s a lot to discover in Charlotte, so it’s no surprise that there is no shortage of personal injury cases.
+From car accidents to slip and falls and motorcycle accidents, most Charlotteans have experienced an accident at the hands of someone else at some point in their lives.

 If you have been injured in an accident in Charlotte, you may be wondering how long it will take to settle your personal injury case.
 There is no one answer to this question as all personal injury claims have various factors to consider.